What Is Business Life Cycle ?

 #3 – Maturity Stage

-This stage is characterized by stable markets for the business, stable revenue generation, a highly acceptable customer base.
-This is the stage where revenue and profits are at their peak.
+Stable markets characterize this stage for the business, stable revenue generation, and a highly acceptable customer base.
+It is the stage of the business life cycle model where revenue and profits are at their peak.
 The business has a streamlined process and a stable source of income for its various investors.
-Normally businesses spent a lot many years in this stage.
-The majority of the world’s long-standing FMCG companies fall into this category.
+Normally businesses spend a lot of years in this stage.
+The majority of the world’s long-standing FMCGFMCGFast-moving consumer goods (FMCG) are non-durable consumer goods that sell like hotcakes as they usually come with a low price and high usability.
+Their examples include toothpaste, ready-to-make food, soap, cookie, notebook, chocolate, etc. companies fall into this category.

 #4 – Decline/Saturation Stage